 New data formats coming this year

 The format in which you receive your data has a huge impact on the usability.
 Using the right format for the job brings efficiencies – helping save time and effort.
-Back in September we carried out a survey to find out your preferred data formats.
+In September 2020 we carried out a survey to find out your preferred data formats.
 We want to thank everybody who took part, and we are pleased to report that the outcomes are now informing our future roadmap.

 Throughout this year, we will be providing more of our current products as GeoPackage, Vector Tiles and GeoTIFF, increasing the options you have and bringing a new level of consistency across our portfolio.
 We hope you welcome this news, as it makes our data easier to access and ultimately more valuable for a wide range of users.